-- Complete actual enrolment numbers per month for 2022-23 as available. - Complete projected enrolment numbers for 2023-24. - Actual enrolment numbers for 2021-22 are to be completed by time of submission of the spring renewal application. - Please review your program FTE numbers for accuracy. - To calculate your FTE values, please refer to the Guidelines 2023-24 and review Section J5 on Approval and Funding: Calculating Enrolment. - The Total Number of Students Served field should be reflective of the total "head count" of students that have entered the program.
-Specifically, if a student enters and exits the program on more than one occasion during the school year, each admission is counted towards the total number of students served. - The FTE may be reported by adding the number of days of attendance of all the students in the ECPP Education Program and dividing it by the number of instructional days in that month.
-Students aged 21 years and over on December 31, 2022, are not included in the enrolment reported in the Program Approval Package for 2023-24. - Applications for Liaison/Administration should not contain any enrolment data
+- Complete actual enrolment numbers per month for 2023-24 as available. - Complete projected enrolment numbers for 2024-25. - Actual enrolment numbers for 2022-23 are to be completed by time of submission of the spring renewal application. - Please review your program FTE numbers for accuracy. - To calculate your FTE values, please refer to the Guidelines 2024-25 and review Section J5 on Approval and Funding: Calculating Enrolment. - The "Total Number of Students Served 2022-23" field should be reflective of the total "head count" of students that have entered the program.
+Specifically, if a student enters and exits the program on more than one occasion during the school year, each admission is counted towards the total number of students served. - Please also note that there is a new field "Total Number of Students Served 2023-24" (see Figure 4 above) adjacent to the "Total Number of Students Served 2022-23" field.
+This field should be reflective of the total "head count" of students that have entered the program up until the point of submission of the application for the 2023-24 school year.
+Specifically, if a student enters and exits the program on more than one occasion during the school year, each admission is counted towards the total number of students served.

+- Considering this field is for the 2023-24 School Year, it is understood that school boards will not be able to provide a comprehensive number, rather, the expectation is a point in time number at the time of submission. - The FTE may be reported by adding the number of days of attendance of all the students in the ECPP Education Program and dividing it by the number of instructional days in that month.
+Students aged 21 years and over on December 31, 2023, are not included in the enrolment reported in the Program Approval Package for 2024-25. - Applications for Liaison/Administration should not contain any enrolment data